santiment/academy/src/docs/metrics/supply-distribution/index.md

 ---
-title: Holders Distribution
+title: Supply Distribution
 author: Santiment Team
 date: 2020-08-24
 ---

 ## Definition

-There are five separate metrics regarding holders distribution:
+There are five separate metrics regarding supply distribution:

 - ``holders_distribution_<interval>`` - Represents the number of addresses holding the amount of tokens that belong to a given interval
 - ``holders_distribution_combined_balance_<interval>`` - Represents the sum of all the tokens of all the addresses which hold the amount of tokens from an interval